abirismyname/actions-hackpod-template/README.md

 ## Getting Started

-Nominate someone on your team as the maintainer: The maintainer can add the remaining team access to the forked repository for collaborations.
+Nominate someone  as the maintainer: The maintainer can add the remaining people access to the forked repository for collaborations.
 The maintainer will then follow these instructions...

 - The maintainer will go here:
 [https://github.com/abirismyname/actions-hackpod-template](https://github.com/abirismyname/actions-hackpod-template).